tariqhawis/tariqhawis.github.io/_posts/2020-02-14-how-to-launch-a-secure-website-in-2020.md

 Back in the day, people had no concern about having a secure website.
 It was not until security flaws in the websites become frequent and the largest companies in the world had reported with millions of account breaches.

-Today, almost every website owner is aware about web attacks and the existence of hackers as threat of their websites.
+Today, almost every website owner is aware of web attacks and the existence of hackers as threat of their websites.

 ![Biggest data breaches in 21st century](/img/cso_17-account-breaches.jpg)